LocksleyLK/workshops/personalityQuiz/README.md

 ```
 2. The **input()** function will trigger a pop up in our Python Sandbox where you can input your response.
 	- The new line character **\n** will space the answers across multiple lines.
-3. Paste the code into Python Sandbox and click **Play**.
+3. Paste the code into Python Sandbox and click **Play** (▶️).
 A pop-up will appear that you can click through.

 <img
   src="photos/popup1.png"